Rohan Bopanna: 2010: First Grand Slam doubles final

-2011: Top-10 debut in doubles
+2011: Top 10 debut in doubles

 Bopanna began the 2011 season with Qureshi at the Chennai Open in early January.
 With the IndoPak Express and the re-united Indian pair of Mahesh Bhupathi and Leander Paes on opposite sides of the draw, there were hopes for a dream final.
-However, Bopanna and Qureshi lost in the quarterfinal to eventual finalists Robin Haase and David Martin, 4–6, 5–7.
+However, Bopanna and Qureshi lost in the quarterfinal to eventual finalists Robin Haase and David Martin.

 The duo finished in the semifinals at the Medibank International in Sydney.
 They exited the Australian Open in the third round.

 At the 2011 Davis Cup in Serbia, Bopanna played in singles and doubles with Somdev Devvarman after Paes and Bhupathi pulled out of the tournament due to injuries.
-Bopanna had many Serbian fans applauding his impressive winners, but having clawed his way back into the match after falling two sets behind, he lost the match in the fifth set, 3–6, 3–6, 7–5, 6–3, 3–6.
+Bopanna had many Serbian fans applauding his impressive winners, but having clawed his way back into the match after falling two sets behind, he lost the match in the fifth set.
 This match enabled Bopanna to qualify for the singles ties to make it to the main draw of the 2011 BNP Paribas Open in Indian Wells.
-Bopanna defeated Canada's Peter Polansky in a close encounter, 7–6, 3–6, 7–5, before outplaying Germany's Daniel Brands in straight sets, 7–6, 7–6, to secure his spot in the top draw.
-Bopanna upset higher-ranked opponents on the hard courts of the ATP Masters 1000 event.
+Bopanna defeated Canada's Peter Polansky in a close encounter before outplaying Germany's Daniel Brands in straight sets to secure his spot in the top draw.
+Bopanna lost his opening round match against Australian player Bernard Tomic.

 With Qureshi, he reached the quarterfinals of French Open.
 The duo won the Gerry Weber Open and exited in the semifinals of the US Open.
-They won the Stockholm Open against Marcelo Melo and Bruno Soares, 6–1, 6–3.
-They reached the quarterfinals in Vienna and Valencia and won in Bercy against Julien Benneteau and Nicolas Mahut, 6–2, 6–4.
+They won the Stockholm Open against Marcelo Melo and Bruno Soares.
+They reached the quarterfinals in Vienna and Valencia and won in Bercy against Julien Benneteau and Nicolas Mahut.

 They participated in the 2011 ATP World Tour Finals in London, losing their first round-robin match to Max Mirnyi and Daniel Nestor.

 2012: Olympics, ATP Tour finals runner-up, Paris Masters title

 In 2012, Bopanna played with compatriot Mahesh Bhupathi.
 They were seeded fourth at the Australian Open, but only made it to the third round.

 He and Bhupathi won their first title together at Dubai.

 Bopanna has been selected to participate in the 2012 Summer Olympics in London in the Men's Doubles category partnering Bhupathi.

 Bopanna refused to partner Leander Paes for the doubles event at the Olympics triggering a row which finally led to two participating teams, as Paes partnered with Vishnu Vardhan.

-On 20 August 2012 at the Masters 1000 in Cincinnati, Bopanna partnering Mahesh Bhupathi lost to Robert Lindstedt and Horia Tecău in the final 4–6, 4–6.
+On 20 August 2012 at the Masters 1000 in Cincinnati, Bopanna partnering Mahesh Bhupathi lost to Robert Lindstedt and Horia Tecău in the final.

 On 4 November 2012, Bopanna and Bhupathi won the Paris Masters title.